codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 * Bitbucket
 * Gitlab Cloud
 * Gitlab On premises
-* Atlassian Stash
+* Atlassian Stash (old version of Bibucket Server)
+* Bitbucket Server (new version of Stash)

-Atlassian Stash as well as the on-premise version of Gitlab and Github are only available to Codefresh enterprise customers
+Atlassian Stash/Bitbucket server as well as the on-premise version of Gitlab and Github are only available to Codefresh enterprise customers.

 ## Adding more GIT providers to your Codefresh account.